thitemple/thecodingtemple.dev/_posts/2015-11-24-we-are-all-professionals-after-all.md

 By the way, professionals have to practice to get better.
 They don't get better just by showing to the game.
 In the same way, we cannot expect to get better only when we're shipping code to production, we have to practice.

-One last question, should we be sent to bench because we're not performing very well?
+One last question, should we be sent to the bench because we're not performing very well?